 If you are not the filmmaker: Your contact details will remain confidential and will be logged in relation to the filmmaker, in order to facilitate contact with you.
 Your contact details will not be shared at any stage of the project.
 Please complete the questionnaire with knowledge you have about the filmmaker, not yourself.

-You may wish your relationship with the filmmaker to be known e.g your mother was the filmmaker, and you have recollections to share from your own perspective.
+You may wish your relationship with the filmmaker to be known e.g. your mother was the filmmaker, and you have recollections to share from your own perspective.
 You can indicate this on the questionnaire.
 If you are completing this questionnaire on behalf of the filmmaker, who is living, please indicate this on the questionnaire.

 The aim of this project is to create public facing filmmaker profiles.
 It is possible that you may wish to supply information that is relevant but have concerns about making it publicly available.
 In this case, there is an option on the form to select information to ‘Remain confidential and only be used in aggregated data and internal database’.
 This means you can tell us, and we can add this to our statistical analysis of the region, without making it public in a linkable way to you or the filmmaker.